therealram18/DLFI-NeRF/README.md

 # Introduction
 This repo is for the course project of EE5179: Deep Learning for Imaging at IIT Madras, under Prof. Kaushik Mitra, EE Dept. In this project, the Neural Radiance Field architecture was implemented for a custom dataset, created and processed from scratch.

 There are two datasets in this repo, one of an idol, and another of one of the students, Sunki.
-The outputs at all stages (video, COLMAP outputs, and poses) are shown for the idol dataset, while only the poses output is shown for the Sunki dataset.
+The outputs at all stages (video, COLMAP outputs, and poses) are shown only for the idol dataset.

 # Instructions